Jalal Hassan: 2017–2020

 In 2017, Hassan returned to Baghdad, this time joining Al-Zawra'a.
 He made his debut in the 2017 Iraqi Super Cup, leading Al-Zawraa to a victory over rivals Al Quwa Al Jawiya by saving two penalties in the shootout.
 He suffered a minor injury during the Arabian Gulf Cup with Iraq that kept him out for two weeks.
-Hassan reclaimed his starting spot after his return from injury, and led the team to win a record-extending 14th league title.
+Hassan reclaimed his starting spot after his return from injury, and helped the team to win a record-extending 14th league title.
 Their domestic triumph meant that the team qualified to the 2019 AFC Champions League.

-In the 2018–19 season Al-Zawra'a failed to retain their title, as they finished third in the table, they also failed to get out of the group in the AFC Cup, finishing 2nd with ten points in Group B. Al-Zawra'a had a silver lining in the last match of the season, beating Al-Kahrabaa to win the Iraqi FA Cup.
+In the 2018–19 season Al-Zawra'a failed to retain their title, as they finished third in the table, they also failed to get out of the group in the AFC Champions League, finishing 3rd with eight points in Group A. Al-Zawra'a had a silver lining in the last match of the season, beating Al-Kahrabaa to win the Iraqi FA Cup.
 Their win meant that the club would enter the preliminary round of the Asian Champions League.

 Hassan remained with the side for the 2019–2020 season, the team started the season on the wrong foot, after being eliminated from the preliminary round of the 2019–20 Arab Club Champions Cup.
 In the September of the 2019 season, Hassan suffered an injury during a national team training camp ahead of the World Cup qualifying match against Bahrain.
 He was out of action for 6 weeks, and returned to training in October.
 The season was interrupted in late September and suspended indefinitely in October due to the 2019 Iraqi protests.
 In January 2020, Jalal started for Al-Zawra'a as they were eliminated from the Asian Champions League Playoff round in a 4–1 defeat to FC Bunyodkor of Uzbekistan.
 The league resumed in March 2020, only to be cancelled and annulled due to the COVID-19 pandemic.
 In November 2020, Hassan himself tested positive for COVID-19.